ggeerraarrdd/portfoliofy/README.md

 1. **Configure the chromedriver path**

     * Create a `.env` file in the root directory of the project
-    * Add the following line to specify your chromedriver path:
+    * Specify your ChromeDriver path:

     ```python
     CHROMEDRIVER_PATH='/path/to/your/chromedriver'
     ```

-    * Replace `/path/to/your/chromedriver` with the actual path where chromedriver is installed on your system
+    * Update path to match local ChromeDriver installation

 ### Usage